Code-Institute-Submissions/milestone-project-117/README.md

 #### Wireframes and Mockups

 A few notes on the changes I made from the mockups and wireframes.
 After consulting with my mentor at Code Institute I decided to change the navigation menu in the header.
-I took inspiration from a particular gym's website (see credits) and I also made a few other minor changes to the finsihed project.
+I took inspiration from a particular gym's website (see credits) and I also made a few other minor changes to the finished project.

 * [Wireframe Mobile](assets/images/wireframe-mobile.jpg)